Coulomb cluster explosion boosted by a quasi-dc pulse -- diagnostic tool and ultimate test of laser fusion efficiency in clusters

 To prevent ions from hitting an anode, one needs a sufficient overhead spacing, $z_{up}$, between clusters and anode, (with total cathode-anode spacing $z_{CA} = z_0 + z_{up} \geq z_{cr}$, and thus a sufficient voltage between the plates, $V_{CA} \geq V_{cr}$), so that ${z_{cr}} / {z_0} = {V_{cr}} / {V_0} = 1 + \chi^{-1}$.
 The maximum ``hot spot'' radius $\rho_{sp}$ at the cathode is reached at $\tau_{sp}$, which are respectively as: ${\rho_{sp}} / {z_0} = 2 \sqrt {1 + \chi } / \chi$, $\tau_{sp} = \sqrt{ 2 \chi^{-1} + 1 }$, i. e. the spot gets tighter as $\chi$ increases, as expected.
 The effect is sensitive to the ion energies distribution $f (\xi )$ in the explosion, and thus may offer well-resolved time-of-flight diagnostics.
-It can be implemented by segmenting the cathode into isolated concentric rings or sub-cathodes, and recording ion flow in each of them, as well as a total count of the ions, for various distributions $f (\xi )$; for the example of 3 rings, see [23].
+It can be implemented by segmenting the cathode into isolated concentric rings or sub-cathodes, and recording ion flow in each of them, as well as a total count of the ions, for various distributions $f (\xi )$, i as illustrated in Fig. 3 for three rings, The calculations here are based on Eq.
+(5), where we consider three model radial density profiles: (a) an ideal Coulomb explosion, $f_{CE} = const = 1$, (b) ``hot ball'' profile, $f_{HB} = 5 \xi / 3$, with a hollow core, while its outer shell is populated by hottest ions, thus making it a sustained shock, and (c) a ``cool ball'' profile, $f_{CB} = 5 ( 1 - \xi ) / 2$, with a dense cold core and a vanishing density of ``hot'' outer ions.
+For the demonstration purposes we consider here the set of three rings, the central one being a disc with a radius $\rho < \rho_1$, a middle ring $\rho_1 < \rho_c < \rho_2$, and external ring $\rho_2 < \rho_c < \rho_{max}$, where we set the sizes in such a way that in the end of the process, the total ion flow in each of them be the same for all three sub-cathodes for the ideal CE case, whereby they have to be $\rho_1 / \rho_{sp} \approx 0.475$ and $\rho_2 / \rho_{sp} \approx 0.709$. \\ Fig. 3 depicts the time dynamics of the current/flow of ions through each ring and total ion count (see inserts) in each of those rings for each chosen model.
+It illustrates a great potential of such a system for spectroscopy and diagnostic purposes.
+The ion flow dynamics for various models in Fig. 1 clearly indicates that the effect is sensitive to the distribution of ion energies $f (\xi )$ in the original explosion, and thus may offer a well-resolved time-of-flight diagnostics of that distribution.
+Depending on application, the electrodes geometry can be made as spherical or cylindrical surfaces.
+In general case, instead of rings, the cathod can be made of multiple pixels that would provide for much greater temporal and spatial resolution of explosion ion cloud and its dynamics.

 Ultimately, the cathode can be made as a large set of tiny pixels (with resolution determined then by pixel numbers), as well as to serve as a mass-spectrometer tool in search and production of multi-atomic "nano-chunks" to be explored in the attempt to bridge ion-beam and inertial confinement fusion.

 In conclusion, we proposed to reach ultimately high yield of neutrons in laser-driven explosion of deuterium clusters, by using a synchronized $E$-pulse with up to $100 KeV$ peak field, and making $D^+$ ions bombard a negatively charged deuterium-rich cathode.
 The maximum yield is reached as free electrons are removed from the ion cloud, $D^+$ ions are fully utilized and made to collide with solid-state deuterium-rich target instead of plasma.
 We also proposed to further enhance the output by using a multi-layer target.
 While the energy production goal appears to be still unreachable, the major application of the system could be an efficient neutron source with laser-controlled timing of neutron pulses.
 The system can also be made into a sensitive diagnostic tool to resolve an intrinsic structure of ion cloud and cluster itself.